Swap to Social care or Therapy or go back to all job sectors

 You can get into this job through:

-You may find it useful to get voluntary experience in a hospital or a care home.
+You might find it useful to get voluntary work experience in a health or care setting.

 You can apply directly to get into this job.
-Work experience in a healthcare setting will be useful though not essential.
+Work experience in a healthcare setting will be useful, although not essential.

 It might help if you have a manual handling or health and safety certificate, although your employer will train you on these when you start.